BcommeBois/oihana-php-system/README.md

 # oihana-php-files

-## Oihana PHP - Files library
+## Oihana PHP - System library

-Provides universal PHP utilities for handling filesystem operations and manipulating file and directory paths, independent of the platform in use.
+Provides a standard set of PHP tools to creates web and command applications.

 ## Installation and Usage